Secure-Embedded-Systems/site-picopcb/docs/_sources/pcb.rst.txt

 | P38    | 1x3     | FTDI User TX mux FAME/PICO                 |
 +--------+---------+--------------------------------------------+

+* P1: This is the main power input for a 5 VDC.
+The connector size is 2.5mm - 5.5mm.
+Absolute maximum voltage can be applied is 18 VDC but applying other than 5 VDC is not recommended.

 * P2: This jumper selects between a constant regulated voltage supply and a variable one.
 One of these two selections MUST be made for the board.
 The variable voltage supply can be adjusted using the ADJ potentiometer on the left of the jumper.

+* P3: PICO GPIO external access headers.
+3.3V and ground are also available.

+* P4: PICO SPI external access headers.
+3.3V and ground are also available.

+* P5: PICO RO control external headers.
+3.3V and ground are also available.

+* P6: PICO flash IC's external access headers for D2 and D3.
+This is the only accesible point for these nets.

+* P7: PICO TRNG and RO external access headers.

+* P8-11: PICO Flash IC's header switches.
+Downwards shortings will connect flash IC to PICO and upwards shortings will connect it to FTDI bridge.

+* P13: This header is connected to PICO TEST_EN pin.
+There is also a ground connection for shorting.

+* P14: FAME ALARM external access headers.
+3.3V and ground are also available.

+* P15: FAME GPIO  external access headers.
+3.3V and ground are also available.

+* P16: FAME CHECK external access headers.
+3.3V and ground are also available.

+* P17: FAME SCAN  external access headers.
+3.3V and ground are also available.

+* P18: FAME TRIG  external access headers.
+3.3V and ground are also available.

+* P19: FAME User UARTS' rx pins.
+Shorting rightwards will connect DSU UART2 to FTDI, leftwards will connect DSU UART1 to FTDI.

+* P20: FAME User UARTS' tx pins.
+Shorting rightwards will connect DSU UART2 to FTDI, leftwards will connect DSU UART1 to FTDI.

+* P21-24: FAME Flash IC's header switches.
+Downwards shortings will connect flash IC to FAME and upwards shortings will connect it to FTDI bridge.

+* P25: FAME flash IC's reset header.

+* P26: Micro B type USB connector.
+This connector is connected to the FTDI bridge.
+The connector does not supply power for the board, board must be externally supplied.
+Also This connector does not supply voltage to the other side of the connection too (Although it is generally a computer).
+Both ends of the connection must be supplied externally.

+* P27: FAME shunt resistor bypass.
+Shorting these headers will disable the power monitoring feature.

+* P28: PICO shunt resistor bypass.
+Shorting these headers will disable the power monitoring feature.

+* P29: These headers are connected to global reset and ground.
+If the reset wanted to be stay active for a long time, these headers can be shorted.
+Functionally identical with the reset button.

+* P30: Clocking IC I2C headers for external access, in case of an FTDI failure, these headers can be used to externally program the IC.

+* P31: FAME boot select, can be shorted to ground or 3.3V.

+* P32: This is the raw output of 1.8V regulator to perform power checks before the voltage gets dropped by other components.

+* P33: Clock select for PICO.
+Shorting downwards will connect external SMA clock to PICO, shorting upwards will connect CLK_1 of clocking IC to PICO.

+* P36: Clock select for FAME.
+Shorting downwards will connect external SMA clock to FAME, shorting upwards will connect CLK_2 of clocking IC to FAME.

+* P37: User UART select for tx.
+Shorting rightwards will select FAME and shorting leftwards will select PICO.

+* P38: User UART select for rx.
+Shorting rightwards will select FAME and shorting leftwards will select PICO.

 SNA Connectors